warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

     * Multiple-Sequence Alignment (zoom into the amino acid level)
     * Neighborhood Conservation View (zoom out +/- 10 flanking genes)
 * **Pathways** - Association to pathways in [Gramene’s Plant Reactome](https://plantreactome.gramene.org)
+* **Papers** - Curated publications supporting function for the gene.
+Includes link to a form to submit a gene's function
 * **Xrefs** - Cross-references to other databases

 To limit the results to grape genomes, may click on the spider gear icon and deselect the non-grape outgroups (e.g., _Arabidopsis_, _Oryza_, _Sorghum_, _Vitis_, _Selaginella_, _Chlamydomonas_, and _Drosophila_), then click on “Submit”.
 This filtering step should render the v3 model as a single result with the Homology tab open: